-Simultaneous administration of Tdap and influenza vaccines during pregnancy does not cause acute adverse events or adverse birth outcomes.
+Simultaneous administration of Tdap and influenza vaccines during pregnancy does not increase to risk of acute adverse events or adverse birth outcomes.
 Combination vaccines and simultaneous administration of vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause any other adverse events at a greater rate than their individual vaccine components.

 Prior to 1985, vaccines protecting against seven diseases total were recommended for children under two years of age.
 As new vaccines have been developed, the number of vaccines that are recommended for children and the number of diseases they protect against have increased correspondingly.
-According to the 2016 Immunization Schedule, available on the website of the Centers for Disease Control and Prevention (CDC) at http://www.cdc.gov/vaccines/schedules/, the vaccinations recommended by the Advisory Committee on Immunization Practices (ACIP) for children under two has now increased to protect against 14 different diseases.
+According to the 2016 Immunization Schedule, the vaccinations recommended by the Advisory Committee on Immunization Practices (ACIP) for children under two has now increased to protect against 14 different diseases.
 This is good news; it means our children are protected against more serious diseases than before possible.
 However, it is understandable that this increase has raised some concern regarding the safety of vaccinating infants and young children with multiple immunizations in a short period of time.

 Nonetheless, these concerns are unfounded.
 The immune systems of infants and children encounter millions of antigens in their environment every day; vaccines only contain a tiny fraction of a typical child’s daily exposure to antigens.
 New vaccines are tested extensively for safety and effectiveness at the recommended ages and with other recommended vaccines for years prior to introduction in the U.S. as part of the rigorous FDA requirements for licensure.
 The recommended schedule for children is then carefully constructed by the ACIP in collaboration with major physician organizations including the American Academy of Pediatrics and the American Academy of Family Physicians in order to provide the greatest possible safety and protection against disease.
 Refusing or delaying vaccines, or following alternative schedules, has been shown to increase risk of disease [1-12].

-Febrile seizures occur at a rate of about 1 per 2,500 doses of MMR.
-The risk is increased to approximately 1 per 1,250 doses if the first dose is the combination vaccine MMRV (ProQuad®) [17, 18].
-Several studies have confirmed that MMRV combination vaccine has a higher risk of febrile convulsions than simultaneous yet separate administration of the first dose of MMR and varicella vaccine (Varivax®) [19-24].
-However, there is no increased risk of fever or febrile seizures in children receiving their second dose of measles-containing vaccine at 4 to 6 years of age, whether given MMR or MMRV .
+Febrile seizures occurred at a rate of 26.4 per 1000 person-years after MMR and 84.6 per 1,000 person-years after MMRV (ProQuad®) in the 7-10 days after vaccination .
+Several studies have confirmed that MMRV combination vaccine has a higher risk of febrile convulsions than simultaneous yet separate administration of the first dose of MMR and varicella vaccine (Varivax®) [17-22].
+There is no increased risk of fever or febrile seizures in children receiving their second dose of measles-containing vaccine at 4 to 6 years of age, whether given MMR or MMRV [23, 24].
 Delaying MMR or MMRV vaccines past 15 months of age results in a higher risk of seizures than vaccinating according to the recommended schedule [25, 26].

 Febrile seizures were estimated to occur at a rate of 17.5 per 100,000 doses in children aged 6-59 months after receiving concomitant trivalent inactivated influenza vaccine (abbreviation: TIV) and 13-valent pneumococcal conjugate vaccine (abbreviation: PCV13; trade name: Prevnar13®); lower rates of 4.9 per 100,000 doses and 5.3 per 100,000 doses were estimated in children who received TIV without concomitant PCV13 and in children who received PCV13 without concomitant TIV, respectively.
 However, these risk differences varied substantially with age due to the age-dependent background rates of febrile seizures, with the highest estimates at 16 months and the lowest at 59 months .